fscorrupt/awesome-stars/README.md

 - [aetaric/checkrr](https://github.com/aetaric/checkrr) - Checkrr Scans your library files for corrupt media and replace the files via sonarr and radarr
 - [genuinetools/img](https://github.com/genuinetools/img) - Standalone, daemon-less, unprivileged Dockerfile and OCI compatible container image builder.
 - [Azure/aztfexport](https://github.com/Azure/aztfexport) - A tool to bring existing Azure resources under Terraform's management
-- [crc-org/crc](https://github.com/crc-org/crc) - CRC is a tool to run containers.
+- [crc-org/crc](https://github.com/crc-org/crc) - CRC is a tool to help you run containers.
 It manages a local OpenShift 4.x cluster, Microshift or a Podman VM optimized for testing and development purposes
 - [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.
 - [secureworks/chaosbernie](https://github.com/secureworks/chaosbernie) - Azure as an external process source for psDoom-ng
 - [mickael-kerjean/webpty](https://github.com/mickael-kerjean/webpty) - A secure webshell